P.S. 516: Sunset Park Avenues Elementary School - Brooklyn, NY

 Students at Sunset Park Avenues Elementary will experience a curriculum rich in literacy and language that develops their ability to problem solve, reason, communicate, and attend to precision.
 Students spend much of their time engaged in independent or small-group practice and exploration.
 During this time, teachers work one-on-one with students to model and further develop their skills, providing highly-individualized learning in a cooperative classroom environment.

-Students in all grades experience a balanced literacy program each day.
+Students in all grades experience balanced science of reading literacy program each day.
 This includes:

 integrated Units